antpas14/GoDaddy_Powershell_DDNS/README.md

+Forked from binnychan/GoDaddy_Powershell_DDNS
+- Fix format for updating ddns
+- Credentials in an external configuration file

 # GoDaddy_Linux_DDNS
 Simple script to check and update a Godaddy domain with your public ip address from you internet provider